-JNCC developed the present paper to support discussions with stakeholders about the management of activities within this Nature Conservation Marine Protected Area (MPA).
-The paper should only be considered a starting point for discussions around the ongoing process of developing any management necessary to deliver the conservation objectives of the designated features; the process will continue after site designation.
+JNCC developed the present paper to support discussions with stakeholders about the management of activities within the Norwegian Boundary Sediment Plain MPA.
+The paper should be considered as a starting point for discussions around the ongoing process of developing management which will continue after site designation.

 The paper does not attempt to cover all possible future activities and does not consider likely cumulative effects that could result from different types of activities being carried out within the MPA.
-However, it does consider a range of activities and developments considered to be taking place within the MPA at the point of writing, and focuses on where we considered there could be a risk of the protected features not achieving their conservation objectives.
+However, it does consider a range of activities and developments believed to be taking place within the MPA at the point of writing, and focuses on where we considered there could be a risk that the protected features would not achieve their conservation objectives.